Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: Introduction

 \section{Introduction}

-Non-vanishing neutrino masses inferred from neutrino oscillation experiments~\cite{Fukuda:1998mi,Ahn:2002up,An:2012eh,Eguchi:2002dm,Ahmad:2002jz}, provided strong evidence for New Physics (NP) Beyond the Standard Model (BSM).
-The extension of the SM to account for neutrino masses and mixing implies a new source of lepton flavor violation, which could explain the long-standing discrepancy between the SM prediction for the muon anomalous magnetic moment $a_\mu$ and its experimental measurement, in addition to the recent $B$-meson anomalies, such as $R_{K}$ and $R_{K^*}$.
+Non-vanishing neutrino masses inferred from neutrino oscillation experiments~\cite{Fukuda:1998mi,Ahn:2002up,Eguchi:2002dm,Ahmad:2002jz,An:2012eh}, provided strong evidence for new physics beyond the Standard Model (BSM).
+The extensions of the SM to account for neutrino masses and mixing imply new sources of lepton flavor violation (LFV), which could explain the long-standing discrepancy between the SM prediction for the muon anomalous magnetic moment $a_\mu=(g_\mu-2)/2$ and its experimental measurement.